Committees and Compromises

 the corrupting influences which occur everywhere about us.

-In the recording of past events, names are omitted*.
+In the recording of past events, we provide the facts.
 Our aim

 is to highlight the principles involved, which recur time and